 When the bank has a right to offset the overdraft balance with another bank account of the business, the overdraft is netted off against other bank accounts maintained with the same bank and the net bank balance is shown as the balance of cash at bank.
 However, when the bank has no such right to offset, the overdraft is reported as a liability.
 It is reported separately from other liabilities if it is material.

-Bank overdraft and statement of cash flows
+Bank overdraft and the statement of cash flows

 Earth Inc. has four bank accounts: Account A and B which are maintained at Mars Bank.
-A has a balance of $20 million while B has an overdraft of $2 million.
-Account C and D are maintained at Venus Bank.
-C has a balance of $50 million and D has a balance of -$10 million.
+Account A has a balance of $20 million and Account B has an overdraft of $2 million.
+Account C and Account D are maintained at Venus Bank.
+Account C has a balance of $50 million and Account D has a balance of -$10 million.

-Written by Obaidullah Jan, ACA, CFA and last modified on
+by Obaidullah Jan, ACA, CFA and last modified on